Certified Legal Video Specialist (CLVS)

 Experienced Legal Videographer?

-If you're already an experienced legal videographer, you may qualify for the Experienced Track.
-This allows the candidate to attend Mandatory Day Saturday, then test on Sunday.
+If you're already an experienced legal videographer, you may apply for the Experienced Track.
+Upon application approval, this track allows the candidate to attend the CLVS Seminar on the Mandatory Day (Saturday) and then take the Production Exam on Sunday.

 Production Exam Schedule

-As an CLVS, you'll participate in NCRA's continuing education program.
+- As a CLVS, you will participate in NCRA's continuing education program.
 CLVSs are required to earn 1.0 Continuing Education Unit (CEU), the equivalent of 10 hours of approved seminar time, per three-year CEU cycle.
-PLEASE NOTE: CLVS are NOT eligible for Professional Development Credits (PDCs).
-To understand the difference between CEUs and PDCs, visit our Continuing Education page.